 SANFORD, WILLIAM ELI, businessman, philanthropist, and politician; b.
 16 Sept.
-1838 in New York City, son of Eli Sanford, a carpenter, and Emmeline Argall; m. first 25 April 1856 Emmeline Jackson, and they had one child; m. secondly 25 April 1866 Harriet Sophia Vaux, and they had two sons and two daughters; drowned 10 July 1899 in Lake Rosseau, Ont.
+1834 in New York City, son of Eli Sanford, a carpenter, and Emeline Argall; m. first 25 April 1856 Emmeline Jackson, and they had one child; m. secondly 25 April 1866 Harriet Sophia Vaux in Ottawa, and they had two sons and two daughters; drowned 10 July 1899 in Lake Rosseau, Ont.

 The firm’s spectacular expansion during the 1860s mirrored Hamilton’s impressive recovery from the depression of 1857 and its transformation into an industrial centre.
-The growth of Sanford and McInnes was helped by lack of competition from the United States because of the Civil War and from British industries.
-From a small beginning – sales in the first year were $32,000 – Sanford and McInnes had become the largest clothing manufacturer in Hamilton by 1871 with sales of $350,000 and an inside work-force of 455.
+The growth of Sanford and McInnes was helped by lack of competition from British industries and the United States because of the Civil War.
+From a small beginning – sales in the first year were $32,000 – Sanford and McInnes had become the largest clothing manufacturer in Hamilton by 1871 with sales of $350,000 and an inside workforce of 455.
 The next largest of the city’s 35 tailors or clothing manufacturers had sales of only $40,000 and employed a mere 15 workers.
 Indeed, the business was the fourth largest employer in Ontario and the largest in the clothing sector in 1871.
 By comparison, Toronto’s biggest clothing establishment produced $110,000 worth of goods and employed 124 workers.